 - Knit shirt (pullover), knit polo shirt, or stripe ringer T-shirt.
 Worn either tucked in or untucked.

-- Wide leg pants, solid color or dark denim blue jeans
+- Wide leg pants in a solid color or dark denim blue jeans.

 - Knit shirt or stripe T-shirt.
 Worn tucked in.